Moving to Gouda, The Netherlands

 If you are thinking about moving to Gouda, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Gouda can vary greatly depending on the type and size of the property.
 As of recent data, the average price for a single-family home can range from around €250,000 to €300,000.
 For apartments, the average price is slightly lower, typically ranging from €200,000 to €250,000.
-However, these prices can fluctuate based on market conditions and the specific location of the property within Gouda," said one expat who made the move to Gouda.
+However, these prices can fluctuate based on market conditions and the specific location of the property within Gouda," explained one expat living in Gouda, The Netherlands.

 Should I buy or rent a home in Gouda?